Yandex Cloud

 This header is required for HTTP/1.1, but optional for HTTP/1.0 requests.

-X-Amz-Date Date and time of the origins that sent the request.
+X-Amz-Date Date and time at the request source.

 If a cross-domain (CORS) request is sent, it may contain headers of the options preflight request.